shapely/shapely/docs/manual.rst

 Shapely provides an interface to the query-only GEOS R-tree packed using the Sort-Tile-Recursive algorithm.
-Pass a list of geometry objects to the STRtree constructor to create an R-tree that you can query with another geometric object.
+Pass a list of geometry objects to the STRtree constructor to create a spatial index that you can query with another geometric object.

 .. class:: strtree.STRtree(geometries)